dtkalla/Disease-Tracker/README.md

 ![Reported COVID-19 deaths, 2020](images/choropleth.png)

 These map uses a log scale, with every darkening of one shade representing a roughly 3x increase in number.
-Borders are not drawn in order to create a greater focus on regions over specific countries.
+Borders are not drawn by default in order to create a greater focus on regions over specific countries.

 - #### Hover over a specific country to see its name and number of deaths/infections